 The solar system provides light and warmth.
 Weather systems and ecosystems supply ongoing food and water.
 Our bodies give us many years of service thanks to eleven continuously operating internal systems—digestive, nervous, circulatory, muscular, and so forth.
 Each of these systems is responsible for a very specific result, and each must perform consistently to maintain the health of the body.

-Just after the devastation of the hurricane Katrina, in New Orleans, a headline on the cover of Time Magazine said simply, "System Failure!"
+Just after the devastation of Hurricane Katrina, in New Orleans, a headline on the cover of Time Magazine said simply, “System Failure!”

 Better Systems – Better Business

 The great companies of our time have all built their success around innovative and powerful business systems and processes:

 - McDonald’s restaurants introduced a system of fast and convenient food.
 They’ve now built over 35,000 stores worldwide that systematically produce the same menu utilizing low-cost labor.

 - Federal Express created a revolutionary system to deliver packages overnight by redistributing from a central hub.

 - COSTCO sells merchandise at cost—plus about 12% for administration—and makes its profit on a system of membership fees.

 - Walt Disney amusement parks have rides (fun systems) that move large numbers of people quickly and efficiently to prevent long waits.
 The parks are also immaculately clean.
 Disney has thousands of systems that give customers a happy and memorable experience.